CATcher-org/CATcher/README.md

 ## 5.1.
 Support Commenting
 Currently, the application only support 1 response for each phase.
 So a commenting section would be good to allow discussions between team members as well as between tutors and admins.

-## 5.2.
-Poll for updates
-The state of the application is based on the initial log-in in which the data will be pulled from Github.
-However, this state is not updated as the user uses the application.
-This might lead to problems where the user is shown an outdated version of an issue.